ICB-DCM/pyABC/doc/sge.rst

    [2, 4, 6, 8]

-The job scheduling is either done via a SQLite database or a REDIS instance.
+The job scheduling is either done via an SQLite database or a REDIS instance.
 REDIS is recommended as it works more robustly, in particular in cases where distributed file systems are rather slow.